sjain-stanford/wrkstn-setup/README.md

 So it is looking for CUDA 8, but the installed version is CUDA 9.
 The pre-built binaries are old and we would have to either downgrade to older CUDA/cuDNN versions to continue using this TF installation, or build TF from source [[ref](https://devtalk.nvidia.com/default/topic/1026198/cuda-9-0-importerror-libcublas-so-8-0/)].

-6. Downgrade to CUDA 8 / cuDNN 6 by installing them respectively (might need to install latest CUDA drivers since the versions attached to CUDA toolkit 8 might be old) and redefining the $PATH and $LD_LIBRARY_PATH to point to this version.
+6. Downgrade to CUDA 8 / cuDNN 6 by installing them respectively (might need to install latest CUDA drivers since the versions attached to CUDA toolkit 8 might be old) and redefining the `PATH` and `LD_LIBRARY_PATH` to point to this version.

 Now upon python `import tensorflow as tf` it has a new error:
 ```